-- Implementing the behaviour policy consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents - Discussing concerns about pupil behaviour with parents, this may be via telephone, in person or by email The senior leadership team at each school will support staff in responding to behaviour incidents.
+- Implementing the behaviour policy consistently. - Modelling positive behaviour. - Providing a personalised approach to the specific behavioural needs of particular pupils. - Recording behaviour incidents. - Discussing concerns about pupil behaviour with parents, this may be via telephone, in person, by email or letter (example letter templates are provided in appendix 3).

+The senior leadership team at each school will support staff in responding to behaviour incidents.